Factory Reset

 - Any other user-modified settings detailed in Settings.

-Upon the next boot after a factory reset, the device will load the default values as defined in the firmware (e.g., in getSettingValues()
+Upon the next boot after a factory reset, the device will load the default values as defined in the firmware (e.g., in getSettingValues() in main.ino or hardcoded defaults in Preferences.get<Type>() calls).

 Initiating a Factory Reset